nitsanluke/tweet_clustering_ranking/README.md

 These scripts download tweets from list of predifined news feeds and cluster them based on similariy and rank most influential tweets.

 Eg:
 Tweets from 9 news feeds ('nytimes', 'thesun', 'thetimes', 'ap', 'cnn’, 'bbcnews', 'cnet', 'msnuk', 'telegraph') are download every 10mins.
 Every tweet is preprocessed and the tweet text is transformed into vectors via word2vec model.
-Then every tweet is classified into a cluster and every tweet belonging to a cluster is ranked based on a score computed from tweet features.
-Once the top tweet for every cluster is picked it’s stored into a dictionary and if a tweet score exceeds a predefined threshold it will be written into a cluster-specific file.
+Then every tweet is classified into a cluster and then all tweets belonging to the cluster are ranked based on a score computed from other tweet features (favorited, etc).
+Once the top tweet for every cluster is determined it’s stored into a dictionary and if a tweet score exceeds a predefined threshold it will be written into a cluster-specific file.

-Run script: python live_processing_app.py GoogleNews-vectors-negative300.bin
+**Run script: python live_processing_app.py GoogleNews-vectors-negative300.bin**

 ## Clustering Tweets